 Yes, in most cases, you can cancel your Loan Protection Insurance policy.
 However, the terms and conditions of cancellation, as well as any associated fees or refunds, will depend on the policy and the insurance provider.

 No, they are not the same.
 Mortgage insurance in Canada typically refers to insurance required by lenders when a borrower has a high-ratio mortgage (a down payment of less than 20%).
-On the other hand, Loan Protection Insurance is an optional coverage that helps borrowers with loan repayments in case of unexpected events.
+On the other hand, Loan Protection Insurance is optional coverage that helps borrowers with loan repayments in case of unexpected events.

 Loan Protection Insurance premiums are generally not tax-deductible in Canada.
 However, it’s essential to consult with a tax professional or advisor for specific tax-related questions.